-If you are aspiring towards a career as a recycling professional (see the related stories, Jobs in Recycling Part 1 and Part 2), one important consideration is that of achieving professional certification within the field.
+If you are aspiring towards a career as a recycling professional, one important consideration is that of achieving a professional certification within the field.
 The good news is that there are several programs available.
-The bad news is that such programs are still quite fragmented, which might be expected of a rapidly growing industry.

-Here is a list of programs currently available:
+Here is a list of programs currently available in the United States:

 Certification from SWANA is held by several standards as a standard for solid waste sector employees.
 SWANA offers ten certification disciplines.
 These certification streams include: